While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 However, it isn’t perfect in all circumstances.

-Additionally, an allodial title property would likely not be able to be mortgaged as liens could not be attached to the property.
+Furthermore, an allodial title property would likely not be able to be mortgaged as liens could not be attached to the property.

 Once incorporated, the improvements would become part of the allodial title and become exempt from lien or seizure of the property to pay a contractor’s bill.